Machive5/magang-iris/README.md

 ## Project Details
 This project consists of two parts:

-- detect objects based on color and estimate the distance of the object.
+- Detect objects based on color and estimate the distance of the object.
 - Detecting the position of the robot and it's distance from the ball.

 Check each project for more details.